One (Metallica song): Live performance

 "One" is a fixture of the band's live performances.
-When played live, the song is usually played with guitars tuned down by one semitone (a permanent fixture of their studio and live work since 1995, save for Death Magnetic and Hardwired... to Self-Destruct in the case of the former) and is preceded by pyrotechnics and the same sounds of war such as machine guns, and bombs exploding as heard on the recorded version.
-The song also features heavy strobe lighting during the heavier half of the song, namely before the Hammett solo.
+When played live, the song is usually played with guitars tuned down by one semitone (E-flat tuning would remain a permanent fixture of their live work since 1995) and is preceded by pyrotechnics and the same sounds of war such as machine guns, and bombs exploding as heard on the recorded version.

 The song was also featured on S&M and S&M2, Metallica's albums of live performances in collaboration with the San Francisco Symphony Orchestra, conducted by Michael Kamen, and Michael Tilson Thomas respectively.
 Another notable performance was at the Grammy Awards 2014, when pianist Lang Lang accompanied the band on an acoustic grand piano.